-Aneurysm, Brain Health Aneurysm, Brain HealthRelated Health News « Back to Aneurysm, Brain Health Index Sorted Alphabetically A-Z Sort by popularity 8 Stroke Triggers for Those With Untreated Aneurysm Brain Bleeds More Common in Smokers, Research Shows Early Menopause May Raise Risk for Brain Aneurysm Fruit-Rich Diet Might Lower Aneurysm Risk Growing Brain Aneurysms More Likely to Burst: Study In Some Brain Bleeds, Patients Do Better at High-Volume Hospitals Narrowed Artery Condition Often Goes Undiagnosed: Study Nonsurgical Method to Measure Brain Pressure Shows Promise Sorted by Popularity (as on MedicineNet) Sort alphabetically Fruit-Rich Diet Might Lower Aneurysm Risk Growing Brain Aneurysms More Likely to Burst: Study Brain Bleeds More Common in Smokers, Research Shows Early Menopause May Raise Risk for Brain Aneurysm In Some Brain Bleeds, Patients Do Better at High-Volume Hospitals Nonsurgical Method to Measure Brain Pressure Shows Promise Narrowed Artery Condition Often Goes Undiagnosed: Study 8 Stroke Triggers for Those With Untreated Aneurysm Suggested Reading on Aneurysm by Our Doctors Related Diseases & Conditions 7 articles Headache Headaches can be divided into two categories: primary headaches and secondary headaches.
-Migraine headaches, tension headaches, and cluster headaches are High Blood Pressure High blood pressure is defined as a pressure of 140/90 mmHg or higher in the arteries.
-Genetic factors, high salt intake, and increased arterial stiffness Brain Hemorrhage A brain hemorrhage is a type of stroke caused when an artery bursts in the brain, causing localized bleeding in the surrounding tissue.
-Causes of brain Transient Ischemic Attack (TIA, Mini-Stroke) When a portion of the brain loses blood supply, through a blood clot or embolus, a transient ischemic attack (TIA, mini-stroke) may occur.
-If the symptoms Stroke A stroke is an interruption of the blood supply to part of the brain caused by either a blood clot (ischemic) or bleeding (hemorrhagic).
-Symptoms of a Brain Damage: Symptoms, Causes, Treatment Brain damage causes destruction or deterioration of brain cells.
-Traumatic brain injury (TBI) and acquired brain injury (ABI) are two kinds of brain damage.
-Coma Coma is the inability to waken or react to the surrounding environment.
+Aneurysm, Brain Health Aneurysm, Brain HealthRelated Health News « Back to Aneurysm, Brain Health Index Sorted Alphabetically A-Z Sort by popularity 8 Stroke Triggers for Those With Untreated Aneurysm Brain Bleeds More Common in Smokers, Research Shows Early Menopause May Raise Risk for Brain Aneurysm Fruit-Rich Diet Might Lower Aneurysm Risk Growing Brain Aneurysms More Likely to Burst: Study In Some Brain Bleeds, Patients Do Better at High-Volume Hospitals Narrowed Artery Condition Often Goes Undiagnosed: Study Nonsurgical Method to Measure Brain Pressure Shows Promise Sorted by Popularity (as on MedicineNet) Sort alphabetically Fruit-Rich Diet Might Lower Aneurysm Risk Growing Brain Aneurysms More Likely to Burst: Study Brain Bleeds More Common in Smokers, Research Shows Early Menopause May Raise Risk for Brain Aneurysm In Some Brain Bleeds, Patients Do Better at High-Volume Hospitals Nonsurgical Method to Measure Brain Pressure Shows Promise Narrowed Artery Condition Often Goes Undiagnosed: Study 8 Stroke Triggers for Those With Untreated Aneurysm Suggested Reading on Aneurysm by Our Doctors Related Diseases & Conditions 7 articles High Blood Pressure High blood pressure, also known as hypertension, is a repeatedly elevated blood pressure exceeding 140 over 90 mmHg -- a systolic pressure above 140 with Vertigo Vertigo is a feeling of spinning movement, and at times accompanied by nausea and vomiting occur.
+Vertigo is most often associated with an inner ear problem.
+Migraine Migraine is usually periodic attacks of headaches on one or both sides of the head.
+These may be accompanied by nausea, vomiting, increased sensitivity Stroke A stroke results from impaired oxygen delivery to brain cells via the bloodstream.
+A stroke is also referred to as a CVA, or cerebrovascular incident.
+Lupus (Systemic Lupus Erythematosus) Systemic lupus erythematosus (SLE) is an autoimmune disease characterized by periods of remission and relapse (flares).
+Symptoms and signs include fatigue, Coma Coma is the inability to waken or react to the surrounding environment.
 The Glasgow Coma Scale is frequently used to measure the depth of coma.
-Causes Medications 0 articles Procedures & Tests 1 articles Pictures, Images & Quizzes 1 articles Doctor's & Expert's Views 4 articles Health News 8 articles Health Features 0 articles STAY INFORMED Get the latest health and medical information delivered direct to your inbox!
+Causes Heart Disease Heart disease (coronary artery disease) is caused by a buildup of cholesterol deposits in the coronary arteries.
+Risk factors for heart disease include Medications 0 articles Procedures & Tests 1 articles Pictures, Images & Quizzes 10 articles Doctor's & Expert's Views 4 articles Health News 8 articles Health Features 0 articles STAY INFORMED Get the latest health and medical information delivered direct to your inbox!